Here’s one of my favorite ways to spike color:

 I usually work with shoes and scarves when I try to add color.
 I have found some amazing flats in different colors as well as heels, boots, etc. And scarves are great with anything.
 If you’re in a hot weather area, go with a light summer scarf!
 It’s a great pop of color.

 I want to try to add more color in the future with tights and hats.
 Tights are a bit of a commitment, but when done well I think they look great (I hope to get a pair of maroon tights for this).
 And I never wear hats but I want to try.
-I do tend to go towards more neutral colored hats but I think that pink or blue could really add something too.posted almost 4 years ago
+I do tend to go towards more neutral colored hats but I think that pink or blue could really add something too.posted over 4 years ago

 I love blacks and greys….if your not a bright colour kinda girl, I suggest some of the interesting darker colours.
 I have FAR too many blue items in my wardrobe and dark green is good, as (although not reaaally an adventurous colour) it can look almost black but be amazingly flattering to skin tones.